-GSAM is not delegated proxy voting authority on behalf of all of its Advisory Accounts.
+GSAM is not delegated proxy voting authority on behalf of all of its Advisory Accounts and certain clients may retain proxy voting authority for certain securities within the Advisory Account.
 With respect to those Advisory Accounts for which GSAM does not conduct proxy voting, clients should work with their custodians to ensure they receive their proxies and other solicitations for securities held in their Advisory Account.
 Such clients may contact their GSAM client service representative if they have a question on particular proxy voting matters or solicitations.